department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/conversation-guide.md

 > - Add stickies underneath with participant comments

 - What’s the first thing that comes to mind when you look at this?
-- How does this compare to the ordering we did just before this? [show side by side if needed]
+- How does this compare to the ordering we did just before this?
+- How would you use this information if it was on VA.gov?
+	- How would you expect to be able to use it? `e.g., copy and paste it somewhere else`
-- How would having this on the website (in your profile) help you in applying for a new benefit or submitting a claim?
+	- `If needed:` How would this help you in applying for a new benefit or submitting a claim?
-	- How would you use it?
-Copy and paste it somewhere else?
-- How would this make that difficult? (i.e. is it missing anything key)
+- How would this make that difficult? (i.e. is anything missing)
 	- What about locations?
 How useful would their inclusion be?
 What would it be useful for?
 - How useful is it to you to include the start date of each occupation specialty?
 What about end dates?
 - What do you expect would happen if you clicked on this `show more` text?